 On February 28, 1936, Huberman was performing at Carnegie Hall.
 He had two prized violins: the 1713 Stradivarius and a 1731 Guarnerius.
 That night, due to the humidity, he chose to play the Guarnerius, leaving the Stradivarius in his dressing room.
 During the performance, the Stradivarius vanished.

 Altman, a familiar face at Carnegie Hall and a performer at the nearby Russian Bear café, was never suspected.
-Some accounts suggest he stole the violin himself, while others claim he bought it from a friend for $100.
-Regardless, Altman took measures to disguise the instrument, using shoe polish to alter its appearance.
+Some accounts suggest he stole the violin himself, slipping into the dressing room during the performance with the confidence of someone who belonged there.
+Others claim he bought it from a friend for $100, not initially knowing what he had.
+Regardless, Altman took measures to disguise the instrument, using shoe polish to alter its appearance and filing down the label inside.

 A Life Lived with a Stolen Masterpiece